High-level concept and feature planning.

 Sound design for all elements available in-game.

-Market research responsible to attract intended target audience.
+Market research responsible to attract the intended target audience.

 Cover marketing information such as - trailers, teasers, posters, media, etc.

 Simple for anyone to pick up and play.

 'Mystical Leaf' is a story about a magical leaf and its incredible journey to protect a mystical forest from natural disasters.